TNT-JEFFERSON/TERRENEITOR/📸 Videos/README.md

 - https://youtu.be/AXf8ZZWNw28?si=PzxdN1z0rt_WSu8q

 ## First prototype wheels mechanism:
-- Here we demostrate the mechanism of the back wheels of our first prototype.
+- Here we demostrate the mechanism of the back wheels of our first prototype and the incredibly fast velocity and speed it had.

 - https://youtube.com/shorts/HGfQiTwByXs?si=bKAq2ve8cOI9ZJAf